 - Reports suggest that numerous over-the-counter medications and supplements pose risks for patients taking Coumadin, and patients should consult their physicians before taking them.
 These include naproxen, chamomile, fish oil, garlic, ginkgo, papaya, bee pollen, black tea, chondroitin, coenzyme Q10, ginger, ginseng, glucosamine, melatonin soy protein, vitamins A and E, Dong Quai and St. John’s wort.

 Interestingly, certain foods, including pomegranates, cranberry juice and foods high in protein or vitamin K can interact with Coumadin Patients should discuss their dietary restrictions with their physicians.
 In some cases, the doctor may limit the intake of such foods or instruct the patient to avoid them around the time they need to take their warfarin.

-- If you are interested to learn about actual patient experiences on Coumadin, please click here to read over 20 patient comments related to life on coumadin after mechanical heart valve replacement.
+- If you are interested to learn about actual patient experiences on Coumadin, please click here to read 75 patient comments related to life on coumadin after mechanical heart valve replacement.

 How Is Coumadin Therapy Managed During The Patient's Life?

 The physician may need to adjust a patient’s dosage multiple times to find what is optimal for the individual.
 While each patient’s dosage must be tailored to his needs, most adults begin with 2 to 5 milligrams daily.
 If needed, the physician may be adjusted upward to a maximum of 10 milligrams daily.
 Patients should take the medication exactly as prescribed and should consult their physicians before altering the dose or discontinuing the medication.

 Patients taking anticoagulants, such as Coumadin, should be monitored closely and receive frequent tests to check how well their blood is clotting.
 Today, there are are numerous home-testing devices which make this process much more convenient.